JupiterOne/terraform-provider-jupiterone/docs/resources/rule.md

 - `question_id` (String) Specifies the ID of a question to be used in rule evaluation.
 - `spec_version` (Number) Rule evaluation specification version in the case of breaking changes.
 - `tags` (List of String) Comma separated list of tags to apply to the jupiterone_rule entity.
 Value will always be true.
 - `labels` (List of Attributes) Key/value pairs to apply to the jupiterone_rule entity.
+If label_value is a string that represents a boolean or number (i.e. "true", "1"), it will be converted to a boolean or number respectively.
 - `templates` (Map of String) Optional key/value pairs of template name to template
 - `trigger_on_new_only` (Boolean)